-Perils of Plagiarism : How to avoid them in your dissertation and thesis?
+Plagiarism: How to avoid it in your thesis?

-Deadlines are a dreaded thing.
-If you’re short on time or started late, you’d hope the submission day would never arrive.
-And days pass by as they should, they seem to pass faster as your dissertation is still in the works.
-You have no clue how it’s going to turn out, or will it even be completed before the judgment day.
+Deadlines are a dreaded thing in academics, and so is plagiarism.
+If you’re short on time or were late to start your dissertation or thesis, you’d hope the submission day would never arrive.
+And days pass by as they should, they seem to pass faster than your dissertation is still in the works.
+You have no clue how it will turn out, or will it even be completed before the judgment day.
 Now you want to put a pedal to the metal and just get done with it.
 But you also want to impress your professor and get good grades.
-This is when most students decide to put the copy to the paste.
-And once you include matter that’s not yours, and make no mention of it, too bad.
+This is when most students put the copy to the paste.
+And once you include matter that’s not yours, and omit it, too bad.
 You have contributed to plagiarism.

 Direct Plagiarism is the most blatant form of plagiarism where one includes a word-for-word transcript of a section of someone else’s writing.
-No citation, no paraphrasing added whatsoever.
-Do not attempt to do this even in the most desperate times.
+No citation, no paraphrasing.
+Do not do this even in the most desperate times.
 Direct plagiarism will lead to direct termination!